-This specification defines a general-purpose language for systems engineering applications, called the OMG Systems Modeling Language (OMG SysMLTM).
-Throughout the rest of the specification, the language will be referred to as SysML.
+This International Standard defines a general-purpose language for systems engineering applications, called the OMG Systems Modeling Language (OMG SysMLTM).
+Throughout the rest of this International Standard the language will be referred to as SysML.

 SysML supports the specification, analysis, design, verification, and validation of a broad range of complex systems.
 These systems may include hardware, software, information, processes, personnel, and facilities.